No Results Found

 Heart Disease: Inflammation due to gum diseases can contribute to heart problems.

-Diabetes: Gum diseases are known to affect the blood sugar level and make the management of diabetes problematic.
+Diabetes: The gum diseases are known to affect the blood sugar level and make the management of diabetes problematic.

 Respiratory Issues: The bacteria from periodontal diseases can attach themselves to the respiratory tract and cause lung infections.